Staircase Design Guidelines

 Straight

-These feature a single linear flight of stairs that do not include any change of direction.
+These feature a single linear flight of stairs without a change of direction.

 L-shaped